99linesofcode/devshell-rust/README.md

 To use `devshell-rust` and assuming you are using `nix-direnv`:

-1. Add is as a git submodule `git submodule add https://github.com/99linesofcode/devshell-rust ./devshell`
+1. Add it as a git submodule `git submodule add https://github.com/99linesofcode/devshell-rust ./devshell`
 1. Define a `.envrc` in your project root folder `echo use flake ./devshell >> .envrc`
 3. Run `direnv allow`
+1. Add `.direnv/` to your `.gitignore`

 ## Contributing